What are your charges for postage & packing?

 What payment methods do you accept?

-I accept credit/debit cards (online only, I can’t take payments over the phone) and Paypal.
-My Paypal address is paypal.me/ElfinDiaries.
-If you don’t do online shopping, email me and I’ll tell you where to send your cheque or Postal Order: I’ll even accept cash sent through the post.
+I accept Paypal, credit/debit cards (online only, I can’t take payments over the phone) and payment by bank transfer.
+If you don’t do online payments, email me and I’ll tell you where to send your cheque or Postal Order: I’ll even accept cash sent through the post (though I don’t recommend it!).

 What is your refund/return policy?